Bruno02468/masterbot/README.txt

     - Suggest changes
     - Use code from this bot
     - Run a copy of this bot in your channel
-    - Have your own copy of the API and make changes to anything

 You can NOT:
     - Violate the license in any way